Written by Tanya Zhang

 A lot of people believe that these two clothing options have different fits and that sports/casual shirts should be looser.
 This isn’t necessarily the case.
 Tailoring fit is important for all clothing.
 In fact, you should want to choose clothes that suit your body shape for ultimate comfort.

 In short, if your dress shirt fits loosely, you should have it tailored to fit you better.
 Be sure to pay attention to the sleeves, too.
 Don’t let them be too turbulent.
 Instead, trim the dress shirt all over to provide a nice fit.
+This is crucial in finding a good dress shirt sizing.
+Here's a guide on how to find the perfect sleeve length.

 Usually, formal dress shirts are made longer to allow them to stay tight.
 Indeed, this does help out quite a lot.
 But the longer length means you won’t untuck a formal dress shirt and wear it.
 On the other hand, sport shirts are mostly worn in this manner, so this length should be suitable for the untucked look.
+Here's a full guide on when to tuck in a shirt.
+If you're looking for a broadcloth dress shirt, this white dress shirt is our favorite one from Nimble Made.

 Moreover, the back hem should not exceed the back pocket or under your seat, and the front hem should be somewhere below the front pocket but just above your thigh crease.

-Formal shirts are the main fashion trend.
+Formal dress shirts are the main fashion trend.
 It can be dressed up as a casual outfit, but it is not made for this purpose.
 This is a semi-formal (business) shirt.
 It is very common, with a variety of collar and cuff types and styles.

 They are also incredibly versatile.
 You can wear them to church and events like weddings, prom, and job interviews.
 What’s more, adding a necktie with a jacket helps to add to the formality.
 They are, however, often excluded to achieve the business casual appearance.

 What’s more, dress shirts are usually long sleeves with buttons on the front.
-These shirts are most often paired with suits and can be in just about any color (within reason).
+These dress shirts are most often paired with suits and can be in just about any color (within reason).
 They might even consist of conservative patterns, like small plaid or pinstripes.

-Many formal shirts also have button collars, which can be worn with a tie or without one.
+Many formal dress shirts also have button collars, which can be worn with a tie or without one.
 They are usually made of harder fabrics, like Oxford cloth, twill or broadcloth, so they fit better than sport shirts.
 When paired with jackets and ties, they are often seen as semi-formal.
 Some occasions where you might wear a formal shirt include:

 - Business meetings